 The Body of European Regulators for Electronic Communications (BEREC) has published Guidelines on the Implementation by National Regulators of European Net Neutrality Rules.
 The Guidelines state that the National Regulatory Authorities (NRAs) of the EU Member States “should take utmost account” of the Guidelines, which “should contribute to consistent application of the Regulation, thereby contributing to regulatory certainty to stakeholders.”

-The Regulation requires NRAs such as Ofcom to monitor and ensure compliance with the Regulation, and to promote the availability of non-discriminatory IAS at levels of quality that reflect advances in technology.
+The Open Internet Regulation requires NRAs such as Ofcom to monitor and ensure compliance with the net neutrality rules and to promote the availability of non-discriminatory IAS at levels of quality that reflect advances in technology.

 As part of its monitoring and compliance work, Ofcom has published a Statement which contains our approach to assessing compliance with certain aspects of the Open Internet Regulation, based on our experience to date.
 This Statement is intended to help raise ISPs’ awareness of the compliance issues that can arise under the Open Internet Regulation and to assist ISPs in planning their services and assessing their own compliance with the Regulation.

 Ofcom’s approach to assessing compliance with net neutrality rules: Frameworks for assessing zero rating offers and traffic management measures for compliance with the Open Internet Regulation.
 (PDF, 363.1 KB)

 The Open Internet Regulation also requires NRAs to publish an annual report regarding their monitoring and findings and provide those reports to the European Commission and to BEREC.
 The latest report can be found below.